 Dehydration can be very dangerous at high altitude and altitude sickness can often be prevented by keeping well hydrated.
 Make sure to drink between 2 and 3 litres of water every day.
 Depending on your backpack, you have the option of taking two standard 1 litre water bottles or one 2L hydration bladder like the Platypus Hydration Bladder.

 Trekking Towel - A small to medium sized trekking towel is useful for drying off after a quick clean.
-Discovery or LifeVetures provide good, quick-drying trekking towels.
+Discovery or LifeVenture provide good, quick-drying trekking towels.

 Small Locks - For the security of your backpack or duffel bag.

-Pee Bottle or Funnel (optional) - Any lady who has needed to pee at night in sub-zero temperatures will be well aware of the benefits of a pee bottle!
-See Freshette Pee Funnels
+Pee Bottle or Funnel (optional) - Any woman who has needed to pee at night in sub-zero temperatures will be well aware of the benefits of a pee bottle!
+See Freshette Pee Funnels.

-Book / Kindle - If you really want to get into the mood of high altitude trekking in Nepal then bring some reading on it!
-Our favourites are Ed Viesturs' No Shortcuts to the Top and Into Thin Air by Jon Krakauer.
-Warning - the books are addictive and somewhat unnerving!
+Book / Kindle - If you really want to get into the mood of high altitude trekking in Nepal then bring some reading about it.
+Our favourites are Ed Viesturs No Shortcuts to the Top and Into Thin Air by Jon Krakauer.
+Warning - the books can be addictive and somewhat unnerving!